Informix-4GL: Description

-It includes embedded SQL, a report writer language, a form language, and a limited set of imperative capabilities (functions, if and while statements, and supports arrays etc.).
+Informix-4GL includes embedded SQL, a report writer language, a form language, and a limited set of imperative capabilities (functions, if and while statements, arrays, etc.).
 The language is particularly close to a natural language and is easy to learn and use.
 The Form Painter, Screen Code Generator, Report Code Generator (Featurizer) enabled adding custom business logic.
-It also had, as additional components a menu system, and a front-end GUI (graphical user interface) Generator.
+It also had, as additional components a menu system, and a front-end graphical user interface (GUI) called Generator.